ninayujiri/Pick-Me-Up/README.md

 # Pick Me Up Food Ordering App

-A web application built with Node, Express, AJAX, Twilio API, jQuery, HTML5, SASS, Bootstrap and Knex.js and PosgreSQL.
+A web application built with Node, Express, AJAX, jQuery, HTML5, SASS, Bootstrap, Knex.js, PostgreSQL and the Twilio API.

 ## Problem Statement

 An app to simplify the food ordering experience.
-It allows the customer to place an order online and recieve a text message when the order is ready to be picked up.
+It allows a user to place an order online and recieve a text message when their order is ready for pick up.

 ## Final Product